gren-lang/browser/notes/navigation-in-elements.md

 # How do I manage URL from a `Browser.element`?

-Many companies introduce Elm gradually.
-They use `Browser.element` to embed Elm in a larger codebase as a low-risk way to see if Elm is helpful.
+Many companies introduce Gren gradually.
+They use `Browser.element` to embed Gren in a larger codebase as a low-risk way to see if Gren is helpful.
 If so, great, do more!
 If not, just revert, no big deal.

 But at some companies the element has grown to manage _almost_ the whole page.
 Everything except the header and footer, which are produced by the server.
-And at that time, you may want Elm to start managing URL changes, showing different things in different cases.
-Well, `Browser.application` lets you do that in Elm, but maybe you have a bunch of legacy code that still needs the header and footer to be created on the server, so `Browser.element` is the only option.
+And at that time, you may want Gren to start managing URL changes, showing different things in different cases.
+Well, `Browser.application` lets you do that in Gren, but maybe you have a bunch of legacy code that still needs the header and footer to be created on the server, so `Browser.element` is the only option.

 What do you do?